rpede/MobileProgramming24/_working_with_data/weather1.md

 It gives some compile errors, see if you can fix those.

-Here are some code for showing name of week days, that might come handy.1
+Here are some code for showing name of week days, that might come handy.

 ```dart
 String weekdayAsString(DateTime time) {